-The Center for Ballet and the Arts & National Sawdust Partnership is a one-year collaboration that supports 45 appointed women choreographers and composers, with the aim of creating new works in the virtual medium.
+The Center for Ballet and the Arts & National Sawdust Partnership is a one-year collaboration that supports 45 appointed female, trans, and non-binary composers and choreographers, with the aim of creating new works in the virtual medium.
 The program aims to help these individuals develop their skills, create and present new work, and build a community of like-minded artists that will meaningfully advance their careers.

 Thank you to the Virginia B. Toulmin Foundation for making this partnership possible.